 So, if you want to get fit, you could start by resolving to go for a 20-minute walk twice a week and cutting takeaways out of your diet.
 Incorporating this small change into your routine will establish foundations upon which you can build, in pursuit of your ultimate objective.
 Why not set some goals and milestones in your journal today?

 It’s all about taking things one step at a time.
 Fulfilling your resolutions should not be a race.
 Instead, you should view lifestyle changes in the context of long-term self-development - a series of small achievements that add up to a major victory.
 Reflecting on each little success along the way will provide the encouragement and motivation you need to stay on that wagon.

 Another reason why many of us often break our resolutions is because we fail to look at the big picture.
 You will only be able to bring about change if you genuinely want to change – it’s no good just talking the talk.
 You therefore need to ensure that every area of your life is primed and ready to rise to the challenge.
 So, there’s no point resolving to lose weight if you know that you have a poor relationship with food.
 No matter how hard you try to diet, you’ll ultimately revert to bad habits.
 Equally, you can’t decide to run a marathon if you have unresolved ailments that are affecting your health.

-At Switch, we’ll help you to look at the big picture and give every area of your life the attention and TLC it requires – your physical and mental wellbeing, fitness and diet.
-What’s more, you’ll find support and inspiration in the Switch Community section, chatting with like-minded people on similar journeys.
+We’ll help you to look at the big picture and give every area of your life the attention and TLC it requires – your physical and mental wellbeing, fitness and diet.
+What’s more, you’ll find support and inspiration, chatting with like-minded people on similar journeys.

-So, this New Year, why not take Switch along on your journey to good health and wellbeing?
+So, this New Year, why not take us along on your journey to good health and wellbeing?
 Together, we can make long-lasting changes for a healthier and happier you in 2016.